UN-OCHA/hpc-actions/README.md

           on-top of the tracking branch.
       * Run CI Tasks (unit-tests etc…)
       * Run the docker build
-      * Push the image to DockerHub, using the version as the tag
+      * Push the image to AWS ECR,
+        using the version as the tag
         (regardless of whether the image already exists)
         * This allows us to deploy this image to a dev environment,